e1n2v3i4r5o6n7m8e9n10t11a12l13

 Who we are - What we do

 The GDCh Division of Environmental Chemistry & Ecotoxicology was founded in November 1990, has around 850 members and deals with the interactions between chemicals and the environment (environmental chemistry).
-On the one hand, this involves describing and understanding the entry routes, the distribution and the transformation of the substances in the soil, water and air compartments, and on the other hand, characterizing their effect on organisms and habitats (ecotoxicology).
-The subject area is extremely interdisciplinary and offers research and employment opportunities for people with knowledge from the fields of chemistry, biology, geosciences, law, engineering and other related disciplines.
-Intensive relevant work is carried out in the four working groups of the Division .
+On the one hand, it is about describing and understanding the entry routes, distribution and transformation of substances in the soil, water and air compartments, and on the other hand, it is about characterizing their effect on organisms and habitats (ecotoxicology).
+The subject area is extremely interdisciplinary and offers research and employment opportunities for people with knowledge in the fields of chemistry, biology, geosciences, law, engineering and other related disciplines.
+Intensive, subject-related work is carried out in the Division 's four working groups.

-Interested parties from research, regulation and industry can get involved in the work of the Division and its working groups in various ways and benefit from existing expertise:
+Interested parties from research, regulation and industry can contribute to the work of the Division and its working groups in various ways and benefit from existing expertise:

-• scientific exchange and making new contacts at the annual conferences
+• scientific exchange and making new contacts at the annual meetings

-• Further training of young scientists, among other things through regular organization of the Young environmental chemistry Forum (JUF)
+• Further training of young scientists, including through regular hosting of the Young Environmental Forum (JUF)

-• Discover potential job opportunities at the annual Perspective Day directly on site with different employers
+• Discover potential job opportunities at the annual Perspectives Day directly on site with changing employers

-Current topics and research contributions are published in the notifications of the Division.
+Current topics and research contributions are published in the Division 's communications.
 At the European level, the Division supports the activities of the Division of Chemistry and the Environment of the European Chemical Society (EuChemS).

 Flyer